 VBAC birth stands for “vaginal birth after cesarean.”
-Currently, 33% or 1 in 3 birthing people will give birth by cesarean in the United States.
+VBAC statistics say, 33% or 1 in 3 birthing people will give birth by cesarean in the United States.
 This is significantly higher than the World Health Organization’s recommended 10-15% cesarean rate.
-This article will tell you how to best prepare for a VBAC.
+This article will tell you how to best prepare for a successful VBAC.

 With that said, cesarean births are valid and necessary.
 They are not “the easy way out.”
 No mother goes into a major abdominal surgery lightly.
 Choosing whether to attempt a VBAC or have an elective is a personal decision and neither is ‘bad.’
 The most important thing is that the birthing person has a voice and is able to choose from a place of education and support and not from a place of fear.
 Too often, pregnant people are scared into a decision or choose a particular path because they do not realize that there are other options.
 Too often, pregnant people do not realize that VBAC is a safe and valid option.
 Or they are scared into believing that a repeat cesarean is the only way.
 This article aims to educate on the facts.
 So that the birthing person can decide for themselves which way is right for them.
 We also aim to educate on how to best “stack the cards in your favor” to achieve your VBAC, if you decide that this is the way you would like to go!